What are stocks, shares and equities?

 Why do companies list on the stock market?

-How many shares are there in a company?
+How many shares can a company have?

 The minimum number of shares that a company can issue is one – this could be the case when there is only one owner of the entire company.
 However, there is no universal maximum for how many shares a company will issue, so this can vary from company to company.